Public Policy Positions

 Minnesota Atheists is committed to rigorous adherence to the Establishment Clause of the First Amendment: “Congress shall make no law respecting an establishment of religion.”
 As this principle has been extended to all branches of government by the 14th Amendment, and interpreted by court decisions, it guarantees that government may not prefer one religion over another, nor religion over non-religion.

 Opponents of the Establishment Clause work to create symbolic government endorsement of their religion by placing religious symbols prominently on public property.
-Most common among these displays are Ten Commandments monuments and Christmas nativity scenes.
+Most common among these displays are Ten Commandments monuments, Christian crosses as war memorials and Christmas nativity scenes.
 While we believe that these displays should always be considered an unconstitutional endorsement of religion, courts have ruled that they are permissible as part of a larger display of diverse content, as long as its history has shown that it has not created the perception that it is an endorsement of religion.
+They have also ruled that a religious monument acquires a presumption of Establishment Clause compliance if it has stood for a long time.

-We believe that these displays should be challenged whenever compliance to this standard of diverse content is in question.
+We believe that these displays should be challenged feasible.
 Responses to be considered include litigation, if a plaintiff can be found.
 Then we may work with groups that specialize in First Amendment cases, such as the American Civil Liberties Union of Minnesota, the Freedom from Religion Foundation and Americans United for Separation of Church and State, or even religious groups that also support the Establishment Clause.
 Alternately, we may offer a comparable secular monument to create content balance.

 In the 2014 case The Township of Greece v.
 Galloway, the Supreme Court decided that since legislative invocations were practiced when the Bill of Rights was adopted, the practice is justified by tradition and impervious to an Establishment Clause challenge.
 It further ruled that neither the legislature nor the courts may review the content of legislative prayer, as to do so would violate the prayer-giver’s freedom of religion.
 According to this ruling, therefore, to require the invocations to be non-sectarian and inclusive is a constitutional violation.